Julius Caesar

 The Death and the Ghost

-Caesar's death is one of Shakespeare's most-studied stage moments, and the line that has carried for four centuries is the four-word recognition with which he greets Brutus's blade.
+Caesar's murder is one of the most studied moments in all of Shakespeare, and what carries down four centuries is the four-word recognition he gives Brutus's blade.

 Original